 Debra is a PhD candidate in the Faculty of Law, Queens University.
-Debra’s graduate research seeks to reconcile divergent ideological approaches to prostitution and sex work that posit prostitution as sexual exploitation and a form of violence against women or sex work as legitimate work reflecting the exercise of agency to found a more nuanced approach to conducting and evaluating empirical work, identifying the problems associated with prostitution and sex work, and evaluating the law’s role in responding to them.
+Debra’s graduate research with a title, The Wicked Problem of Prostitution and Sex Work Policy in Canada, seeks to reconcile divergent ideological approaches to prostitution and sex work that posit prostitution as sexual exploitation and a form of violence against women or sex work as legitimate work reflecting the exercise of agency to found a more nuanced approach to conducting and evaluating empirical work, identifying the problems associated with prostitution and sex work, and evaluating the law’s role in responding to them.
 She critically examines the decisions in the Bedford case and Canada’s new prostitution laws to consider how they reflect and employ the divergent ideological frames and their theoretical and normative features.
 Debra’s work raises concerns over the potential conflict between individual and class-based rights claims in Canada, as well as how the Charter might apply to the equality concerns of differently situated vulnerable groups.

 Debra practiced commercial and insolvency litigation at Gowling WLG (previously Smith Lyons) for more than 20 years.
 She now applies private law thinking in her research that focuses on the role of public law in a contested public policy space.